Tearsheet

 AI Analysis | Feedback

-Mr. Hou holds a Master's Degree and is described as a renowned practical education expert from Canada, with over 30 years of experience in international education, overseas studies, immigration, and technology enterprise management.
-He has secured funding for and managed several Canadian high schools, colleges, and overseas study and immigration companies, and has established multiple education and technology enterprises, serving as Chairman and President of these companies.
-Mr. Hou is also well-versed in international mergers and acquisitions and has international investment experience.
+Mr. Hou, also known as Frank Hou, brings over 30 years of experience in international education, overseas studies, immigration, and technology enterprise management.
+He has successfully secured funding and managed several Canadian high schools, colleges, and overseas study and immigration companies.
+Mr. Hou has founded multiple education and technology enterprises, where he served as Chairman and President, and is well-versed in international mergers and acquisitions.
+He was appointed as Co-CEO in April 2025.

-Ms. Liu holds a Bachelor's Degree from York University and is a Senior International Financial Manager.
-She possesses rich experience in financial management, accounting, and internal control.
-Prior to her current role, Ms. Liu served as the CFO of the Canadian Opera for 15 years and the CFO of the Gardiner Ceramic Museum for 17 years.
+Ms. Liu is a Senior International Financial Manager (SIFM) and holds a Bachelor's degree from York University.
+She possesses extensive experience in financial management, accounting, and internal control.
+Prior to her role at Visionary, Ms. Liu served as CFO of the Canadian Opera for 15 years and CFO of the Gardiner Ceramic Museum for 17 years.
 She is also a recipient of the Queen's Diamond Jubilee Medal.

 AI Analysis | Feedback